Soumilgit/github-readme-stats/readme.md

 ## 📊 GitHub Stats Card

 Shows your overall GitHub stats, including stars, commits, PRs, issues, and contributions.
-The rank is calculated based on your stats.
+The rank is calculated based on your own stats.

 **Usage**
 Simply add your GitHub username to the URL.